 FAQ

-What is the biggest African violet?
+What is the largest African violet?

 What does Epsom salt do for African violets?